Brensley/WVD-CI-CD/README.md

 The `.gitlab-ci.yml` pipeline builds, pushes and now deploys the Crossplane configuration.
 To execute the pipeline end-to-end:

 1. Set `DEV_REGISTRY` to the container registry where packages should be pushed.
 The default value in `.gitlab-ci.yml` is `registry.example.com/dev`, but you must replace this with the URL of your actual registry (GitLab registry, ECR, etc.) for the push stage to succeed.
-2. Extract the kubeconfig for the target cluster using `aws eks update-kubeconfig --name <cluster>` (or your provider's command) and store its contents in GitLab as `KUBECONFIG_DATA`.
+2. Retrieve the kubeconfig for the **target** cluster using `aws eks update-kubeconfig --name <cluster>` (or your provider's command) and store its contents in GitLab as `KUBECONFIG_DATA`.
-3. Ensure Crossplane is installed on the cluster referenced by `KUBECONFIG_DATA`.
+3. Ensure Crossplane is already installed on the cluster referenced by `KUBECONFIG_DATA`.
 4. Trigger the pipeline.
 After the push stage completes, the `deploy_bcp` and `deploy_jcp` jobs apply the manifests under `crossplane-bcp/clusters/` using `kubectl`.